Arsive02/Arsive02/README.md

 - 💖 Math and Machines 💖
 - (☞ﾟヮﾟ)☞ Aspiring Data scientist
 - 😄 Happy Life!
-# WHEN CURIOSITY REACHES ESCAPE VELOCITY ...

-👨 Programming since 2018
-🧠 Learning is fun and so am i ^_^
+- 🧠 Learning is fun and so am i ^_^

+😍 Physics is my favourite,
+👸 Math is my queen,
+👨 Programming since 2018.

 📷 [instagram][instagram] **|**
 👔 [linkedin][linkedin]